Jump to:Page Content

 Home > Degree Programs > Master's Degrees > Master in Public Administration/ International Development > Curriculum > Core Courses

 The MPA/ID Program requires two years (four terms) of full-time study at HKS.
 The first year is dedicated to courses especially designed for this program, which introduce students to the main economic, quantitative, political, and managerial tools needed by analysts and leaders in the area of development.
-A chronological listing of the MPA/ID Core Courses and degree requirements is available from the Office of the Registrar.
+A chronological listing of the MPA/ID core courses and degree requirements is available from the Office of the Registrar.

-- The course on applications and cases has two objectives: to illustrate the application of concepts and techniques learned in other MPA/ID core courses and to introduce the variety of issues and challenges facing low- and middle-income countries.
-In the context of case studies drawn from a range of countries and sectors, each week will involve both a specific application of a case and a visiting speaker from the worlds of ideas and practice in development, drawing both from faculty and outside the school.
-Case studies and seminar topics include such diverse issues as economic growth, the management of financial crises, microfinance, education, child labor, trade policy, AIDS in Africa, pension reform, managing common property resources, and the design of decentralization.
+The course on applications and cases has two objectives: to illustrate the application of concepts and techniques learned in other MPA/ID core courses and to introduce the variety of issues and challenges facing low- and middle-income countries.
+In the context of case studies drawn from a range of countries and sectors, each week will involve both a specific application of a case and a visiting speaker from the worlds of ideas and practice in development, drawing both from Harvard faculty and outside the university.
+Case studies and seminar topics include such diverse issues as growth diagnostics, the management of financial crises, climate change, education, gender issues, trade policy, pension reform, managing common property resources, and the design of decentralization.

-These complementary courses enable the students to combine high-level economic and empirical analysis with a sophisticated understanding of institutional realities and possibilities.
+These complementary courses enable students to combine high-level economic and empirical analysis with a sophisticated understanding of institutional realities and possibilities.